TopSwagCode/Dotnet.IdentityServer/README.md

 eg:
 127.0.0.1 Identity

-If you want javascript client to work without, simply change the URL from identity:6000 to localhost:6000
+If you don't want to use host mappings, just change all places where identity:5000 to localhost:5000.

 run docker-compose up to start the project